 - Step 2 In a small bowl, add the sugar and vanilla bean and mix.
 Set aside.

 - Step 3 Place the cranberries in the bowl of a kitchen mixer fitted with a metal blade.
-Add 1/2 a cup of the sugar-vanilla mixture.
+Add 1/4 cup of the sugar-vanilla mixture.
 Pulse on/off until finely chopped.

 - Step 4 In a medium mixing bowl, add the flour, baking powder and salt and mix well.

-- Step 5 In the bowl of a kitchen mixer fitted with a paddle attachment, add 1/2 cup butter and 1 cup of the vanilla sugar and beat on high until well mixed.
+- Step 5 In the bowl of a kitchen mixer fitted with a paddle attachment, add 1/2 cup butter and the remain 1/2 cup of the vanilla sugar and beat on high until well mixed.
 Add the eggs, one at a time, scraping down the sides with a rubber spatula as needed.
 Slowly add the flour mixture and milk alternating.
 Mix to blend.

 - Step 6 Pour half of the batter into the prepared baking pan. use a rubber spatula to spread evenly.
 Spread the cranberry-mixture on top of the batter leaving a small boarder.
 Spoon the remaining batter on top in small spoonfuls, using a spatula to spread out as best as possible.